-Please submit manuscripts online directly to the publisher: email@example.com
+Please submit manuscripts online directly to Dr. Andrea Schürg: firstname.lastname@example.org

 Manuscripts must be submitted as a Word file.
 The paper must be written in excellent British English grammar and style, with spelling following the Oxford English Dictionary.
 Do not use italic font, underline text or number paragraphs.
-The title of the manuscript should be given in both English and German, followed by the full names of all authors, the name of the institute at which the work has been conducted, and at least five key words in both English and German.
-Please send manuscripts by e-mail (up to 10 Mb) or Wetransfer (more than 10 Mb).
+The text must appear in the following order: title, full names of authors, institutions of all authors, summary, keywords, citation, correspondence (name, titles, position, postal address, phone and fax number, and e-mail address of the first corresponding author), main text, references, title in german, extended german summary, and keywords in german.
+The number of tables is limited to 5, the number of figures is limited to 10.
+Please send the manuscript including tables and figures by e-mail (up to 10 Mb) or TransferNow (more than 10 Mb).

 Manuscripts written in german language must contain a german and an english abstract of at least 500 words summarizing the aim of the study, materials and methods, results, and conclusion.
-In manuscripts written in english language the abstract must be more detailed, with a minimum of 1000 and a maximum of 1500 words, and should include figure and table citations.
-If the author(s) cannot provide a extended german summary, the publisher can arrange translation into german against a translation fee of 50-100 €.
+In manuscripts written in english language the abstract must be more detailed, with a minimum of 1000 and a maximum of 1500 words including figure and table citations in booth languages.
+If the author(s) cannot provide an extended german summary, the publisher can arrange translation into german against a translation fee of up to 100 €.